 Abigail Pessen is a mediator and arbitrator of business and employment disputes.
 Before starting her dispute resolution firm in 2000, she was a litigator at the law firm of Seiff Kretz & Maffeo (formerly Scoppetta & Seiff), handling business, employment, and family matters as an associate and then partner for more than twenty years.
-Abigail has consistently been selected as a "Super Lawyer" in the field of dispute resolution and included in New York Magazine's Best Lawyers in the New York Metropolitan Area for dispute resolution.
+Abigail is one of only four New York City firms to have received U.S. News and World Report's highest Tier One ranking for both mediation and arbitration.
+She is consistently selected as a "Super Lawyer" in the field of dispute resolution and included in New York Magazine's Best Lawyers in the New York Metropolitan Area for dispute resolution.

 Abigail has successfully mediated hundreds of substantial disputes privately and for the American Arbitration Association (Commercial, Large Complex Case, and Employment Panels), the International Center for Dispute Resolution, the Equal Employment Opportunity Commission, FINRA, the United States District Court for the Eastern District of New York, the New York County Supreme Court Commercial Division, and the U.S. Bankruptcy Courts for the Southern and Eastern Districts of New York.

-Abigail has served as sole arbitrator, panel chair, and panel member for the American Arbitration Association's Large, Complex Case Panel, the International Center for Dispute Resolution, and FINRA, in numerous complex business and employment cases involving breach of contract, licensing, trademark, distributorship, partnership, insurance, restrictive covenant, discrimination, employment, and securities issues.
+Abigail has served as sole arbitrator, panel chair, and panel member for the American Arbitration Association's Large, Complex Case Panel, the International Center for Dispute Resolution, and FINRA, in numerous complex business and employment cases involving breach of contract, licensing, executive compensation, franchise agreements, trademark, distributorship, partnership, insurance, restrictive covenant, discrimination, employment, and securities issues.

-Abigail has been a faculty member at Cardozo Law School and a presenter for the American Arbitration Association, the NY State Bar Dispute Resolution Section, the Practicing Law Institute, the New York State and New York City Bar Associations' "Bridge the Gap" programs, and a trainer for mediation programs sponsored by the Office of Court Administration.
+Abigail has been a faculty member at Cardozo Law School and a presenter for the American Arbitration Association, the NY State Bar Dispute Resolution Section,the Practicing Law Institute, the ABA, New York State and New York City Bar Associations' "Bridge the Gap" programs, and a trainer for mediation programs sponsored by the Office of Court Administration.

-Abigail is the author of Alternative Dispute Resolution Law, a comprehensive survey chapter for DEVELOPMENTS IN BUSINESS AND CORPORATE LITIGATION, published annually by the ABA in 2001, 2002, 2003, and 2004, as well as numerous articles on dispute resolution topics.
+Abigail is the author of The Bespoke Clause: Tailoring Federal Rule 68 to Arbitration, NY Dispute Resolution Lawyer, Fall 2013; Alternative Dispute Resolution Law, a comprehensive survey chapter for DEVELOPMENTS IN BUSINESS AND CORPORATE LITIGATION, published annually by the ABA in 2001, 2002, 2003, and 2004, as well as numerous articles on dispute resolution topics.
 She has served as chair and lectured at numerous CLE programs, ADR training programs, and forums at the American Bar Association, the New York State Bar Association, the New York City Bar Association, the American Arbitration Association, and various law schools.